-United States for a graduate deelor's degrees in another field but physics bachelor's degree in previous academic
+United States for a graduate dearee, students who earned bachelor's degrees in another field but ant a graduate degree in physics. and students who earned a previdus academic

-~1 out of 6 US physics bachelor's receive a physics or astronomy
+~1 out of 6 US physics bachelor's receive a physics or astronomy PhD.

-- A doctorate in physics takes an average of 6-7 years." - Most PhD students are fully supported department upon receiving a master's degree.
-Many other students earn an en route master's degree, continuing on to a physics PhD in the same
+A doctorate in physics takes an average of 6-7 years.
+Most PhD students are fully supported by teaching or research assistantanipa or fellowships department upon receiving a matter's degree.
+Many other students earn an en route master's degree, continuing on tria privaire PhD in the same-

-Within one year of earning a physics PhD..
+Within one year of earning a physics PhD.,